Robert Elwes (painter)

 Robert Elwes (1819–1878) was an English Victorian traveller and painter, and the author of A Sketcher's Tour Round the World illustrated by engravings from his own works which he published from his home at Congham, Norfolk, in 1853.

 Family background

 Elwes was the second son of Henry Elwes of Colesbourne in Gloucestershire.
 His mother, Susan Hamond of Westacre, Norfolk, brought as her dowry the estate of Congham, eight miles from King's Lynn.
-It was here that Robert Elwes and his wife settled, building Congham House in the late 1850s.
+It was here that Elwes and his wife settled, building Congham House in the late 1850s.
 Today only one wing remains following the disastrous fire of November 1939.
-The fire has meant the loss of much valuable material relating to the Elwes family, but the surviving work of Robert Elwes, in the form of paintings and journals, provides an insight into the life of this Victorian country gentleman, exceptional not only for the extent of his travels, but also for the meticulousness of his artistic and literary records.
+The fire has meant the loss of much valuable material relating to the Elwes family, but the surviving work of Elwes, in the form of paintings and journals, provides an insight into the life of this Victorian country gentleman, exceptional not only for the extent of his travels, but also for the meticulousness of his artistic and literary records.